Regularity up to the Crack-Tip for the Mumford-Shah problem: Variations in the Orthogonal Direction.

 \section{Variations in the Orthogonal Direction.}

 In this section we show that the $\mathfrak{z}$ and $\mathfrak{h}$ terms does not appear in the expansions of the limit of linearizing sequences of minimizers to the Mumford-Shah problem.
 This will directly imply the $C^{1,\alpha}$ regularity at the crack-tip.
-Unfortunately we need to work the proof that $\Gamma_u$ is $C^{2,\alpha}$ will require some more work.

 The proofs consists mostly of rather tedious Taylor expansions that we are able to preform since we have exact information of the asymptotic expansions of solutions.